hetzneronline/community-content/tutorials/hcloud-howto-cli.md

 IPv4: <10.0.0.1>
 Root password: TmRsdC3NCgHAbnf9f3rq
 ```
 You can now connect to your server via SSH with the Root password!
+Please note, for security purposes it's always recommended to [setup key based ssh-access](https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/).

 **Describe a server**